Jelmerro/Vieb/Erwic.md

 Custom icons aren't very reliable in Electron especially on Linux, so please check their issue tracker first if things don't work out.
 Apps can also share the same container name to use the same data location for multiple pages.
-If the name of an app starts with "temp", all of it's browsing data will be deleted on quit.
+If the container name of an app starts with "temp", all of it's browsing data will be deleted on quit.

 ## Electron apps